FerhatBingol/MariaDB-GSL-UDF/README.md

 ## Basic Usage Example
-In wind energy, the mean wind speed and mean power density of a location is calculated from Weibull distribution parameters with two formulas that include Gamma function.
+In wind energy, the mean wind speed and mean power density of a location is calculated from Weibull distribution parameters with two formulas that include Gamma function[[3]](#1).
 A and k are the scale paramaters, respectively. ρ is the air density (standart 1.255 kg/m3).

 ![Mean Wind Speed](U.gif)